 California Population 2014

-At the last official US census carried out in 2010, the population of California was declared at 37,253,956 which made the state the most populous in the country by some distance (read our overview article on the United States population in 2013 to find out more).
+At the last official United States census carried out in 2010, the population of California was declared at 37,253,956 which made the state the most populous in the country by some distance.

 However, the vast area that California encompasses means that in terms of population density, with 242 people for every square mile it ranks only 11th in the nation.